tibordp/pyncette/README.rst

     pip install pyncette

-Full installation (Redis and PostgreSQL persistence and Prometheus metrics exporter):
+Full installation (all the backends and Prometheus metrics exporter):

 ::